What is Shoulder Arthritis Debridement?

 End of the shoulder arthritis debridement

-The incisions are closed with sutures or surgical staples.
-The shoulder is bandaged.
-The patient would be given pain relievers and should be able to leave the hospital within a day.
+The incisions are closed with sutures or surgical staples and the shoulder is bandaged up.
+The patient is given pain relievers and should be able to leave the hospital within a day.

 Pain and swelling should be expected for several weeks post-surgery.
 It can take up to 12 months for complete healing and during this period gentle exercise and physical therapy are recommended.
 Your surgeon will discuss your unique rehabilitation plan with you in detail during your post-op consultation.

 You may resume your daily routine within a few days after surgery, but your surgeon will discuss certain movement restrictions to help aid during your recovery period.

 This procedure presents minimal risks when performed by a board-certified orthopedic surgeon.
 As with all surgical procedures, an element of risk is expected, and these include: